hrw/arm-socs-table/README.md

-# Arm SoC cpu features table
+# AArch64 and RISC-V SoC cpu features tables

 ## What and why?

-Arm SoC contains some cpu cores and many other blocks.
-Processors support some set of Arm architecture features.
-And this table is an attempt to show which cpus have which features.
+Each SoC contains several CPU cores and numerous other blocks.
+Processors support a specific set of architecture features.

+These tables are an attempt to show which chips have which features.

 ## How to help?

-Check table and submit data from your Arm systems.
+Check table and submit data from your AArch64 or RISC-V systems.
 I need:

 - system name ("Pine64 RockPro64")
 - SoC name ("Rockchip RK3399")